Back to Page

 Amazon search term rules

 There are several important things to keep in mind while creating search terms.
-Below our Amazon listing optimization experts have mentioned tips for drafting and optimizing search terms effectively and in accordance with Amazon’s guidelines:
+Below are Amazon listing optimization experts have mentioned tips for drafting and optimizing search terms effectively and by Amazon's guidelines:

-• Include synonyms, abbreviations, and spelling variations (color, colour) but not misspellings.
+Include synonyms, abbreviations, and spelling variations (color, color) but not misspellings.

 Common misconceptions about Amazon search terms